DecorAR-Team/DecoAR/README.md

 4. Database Setup

-- Before running the project locally, you need to create a MongoDB database named decoar.
+- Before running the project locally, you need to create a MongoDB database named "decoar".

 - Inside the decoar database, create the following collections: